IsaacCheng9/fairsplit/README.md

 ## Explanation of Transaction Minimisation Algorithm

-We implemented a greedy algorithm to minimise the number of transactions required to settle the debts between all members of a group.
+We implemented a greedy algorithm to minimise the number of transactions required to settle the debts between all members of a group when the user toggles 'Smart Split'.
 The algorithm runs in O(n log n), where n is the number of users.
 This means that it scales well with the number of users.

 <!-- TODO: Explain simple example with Alice -> Bob -> Charlie, and then advanced example. -->